SahasTechnologies/react-schoolplanner/README.md

 - **Customize which event info is shown by default** (time, location, teacher, period).
 - **Drag-and-drop to reorder info fields**.
 - **Choose whether to show the first info field beside the subject name.**
+- **Offline caching** - Save the site for offline use so it works without internet connection.

 ### 🧑‍💻 Modern UX
 - **Responsive design** for desktop and mobile.